| |

 towards non-participating countries.
 Consequently, they have a significant

+potential to fragment the international trading system.
 And it is here precisely where lies the potential for negative effects

 of a network of mega preferential trade agreements inserted in a weakened